 Join my mailing list …there are always more bloopers in the offing.
 I’d love to share book news with you!

-Join the Daughter of Montague newsletter list for exciting A DAUGHTER OF FAIR VERONA updates, contests, and news.
+Join the Daughter of Montague newsletter list for exciting updates, contests, and news about Lady Rosaline Montague, the oldest daughter of Romeo and Juliet.
+Yes, that Romeo and Juliet. 😁

-More words of wisdom from an author who has celebrated the first thirty-four years of her writing career.
+More words of wisdom from an author who has celebrated the first thirty-five years of her writing career.
 Yes!
 It’s me!

 My printable book list sorted by genre/series/in order.